atfzl/atfzl.com/content/articles/javascript-event-loop/index.md

 +++
-title = "JavaScript Event Loop: Much more than you wanted to know" date = "2023-03-08"
+title = "JavaScript Event Loop: The Definitive Edition" date = "2023-03-08"
 +++

-# JavaScript Event Loop: Much more than you wanted to know
+# JavaScript Event Loop: The Definitive Edition

 _Note: We'll cover the event loop in context of browsers and not other runtimes like Node.js_